AndreuCodina/CrossValidation/README.md

     }
 ```

-So, when you want to handle exceptions in your business logic or test them, you simply reference those exceptions related to your service, instead of referencing an exception in a folder with hundreds of them, and having faith the service will throw that exception (good luck with the refactorings), or even worse, you'll potentially share this exception with more services.
+So, when you want to handle exceptions in your business logic or test them, you simply reference those exceptions related to your service, instead of referencing an exception in a folder with thousands of them, and instead of having faith that the service will throw that exception (good luck with the refactorings).
+But this could be even worse because you'll potentially share exceptions with more services.

-Sharing exceptions must be an exceptional case, but this is only a guideline.
-You're free to develop software in a poor way.
+Sharing exceptions must be an exceptional case and, as I show in my book, it causes a lot of problems as the codebase grows.
+But this is only a guideline, the option of developing software poorly is always open.

 So, the service can be tested this way: